 Dr Caplan is a professor and the founding director of the Division of Medical Ethics at New York University's Langone Medical Center.
 As a bioethicist, Dr Caplan studies the moral and ethical issues related to advances in biology and medicine, as well as cancer clinical trials.
 He writes a regular column on bioethics for NBC.com and frequently contributes to WebMD/Medscape.

 Study Participant and Caregiver

 Ms Dennis-Bragg is a retired registered nurse with 40 years of experience in critical care, 10 of which she spent working as a flight nurse.
-After being diagnosed with breast cancer in 2013, Ms Dennis-Bragg entered a cancer clinical trial, which continues to collect information every six months.
-She is the family matriarch, beloved by her daughters, four grandchildren, and two great-grandchildren.
-Shelley, her youngest daughter, is Ms Dennis-Bragg’s steadfast caregiver.
+After being diagnosed with breast cancer in 2013, Ms Dennis-Bragg entered a cancer clinical trial, which continues to collect information every 6 months.
+She is the family matriarch, beloved by her daughters, 4 grandchildren, and 2 great-grandchildren.
+Shelley, her youngest daughter, is Ms Dennis-Bragg's steadfast caregiver.

 Rose and Robert Gerber